bocadilloproject/bocadillo/docs/topics/request-handling/writing-views.md

 More generally, you can customize error handling for *any exception* (even built-in ones like `ValueError` or `TypeError`, although this is probably not recommended!) by registering an error handler as above.

-For convenience, a non-decorator syntax is also available:
+A non-decorator syntax is also available:

 ```python
 def on_attribute_error(req, res, exc: AttributeError):